dhashe/vidsteps/README.md

 vidsteps was developed to make it easier for me to follow along with recipe videos as I cook.
 Its primary purpose is to be useful for me for that purpose, but you may find it useful as well.

+## Installing

+vidsteps has been tested on Linux, MacOS, and Windows.
+On all platforms, ffmpeg must be installed through a native package manager. pip will take care of the rest.

 ## Help text

 ```